iHost-Open-Source-Project/ha-operating-system/README.md

 - *If multiple devices are running Home Assistant Operating System on your network, the hostname [homeassistant.local] may not resolve correctly.
 You can discover the correct IP address via your router's management interface or by broadcasting mDNS service [_home-assistant._tcp.].*
 - *If the last boot was from the SD Card, and the card is removed without switching back to eWeLink CUBE, the LED Side Strip will show a **RED** breathing light pattern, indicating Home Assistant Operating System has failed to boot on iHost.*

+## CoreBox
+CoreBox is a new HA over iHost image designed for rapid setup, featuring the latest HA Core version (2025.05.03) pre-intergrated.

+With CoreBox, you no longer need to wait during initial installation for the device to download HA Core from GitHub.
+Instead, you can directly boot from the built-in HA Core version, achieving startup within 3 minutes or even faster.
+CoreBox removes reliance on internet connectivity, allowing easy setup even in offline environments.
+You can still update to newer HA Core versions from within the system once it’s running.

+### Why CoreBox?
+We’ve been listening closely to your feedback.
+Many users reported that the original installation process of HA over iHost often failed due to poor or unstable internet, especially during the initial HA Core download.
+This not only caused frustration but also discouraged many first-time users from continuing.

+Even with our online support, troubleshooting network issues and walking through the installation process often took longer than expected — for both users and our team.

+So we built CoreBox — a solution designed from the user’s perspective.

+With CoreBox, you get:
+- A quick and reliable setup experience
+- No more delays or failed installations due to network issues
+- Confidence that your Home Assistant will run smoothly — anytime, anywhere

+### Can I update the built-in HA Core?
+Yes!
+Once HA boots up with the built-in version (2025.5.3), Home Assistant will detect if a newer version is available.
+You can update HA Core as usual from the Settings > System > Updates page — just like a normal installation.

 ## **Hardware Resources**